COVID-19 Drug & Alcohol Rehab Safety & Testing Guidelines

 This being said, people do not have to be vaccinated in order to receive treatment at an AAC treatment center.
 AAC’s own lab will also be conducting COVID-19 testing as an additional safety screening for patients admitted to its treatment centers across the country.

-Call us today at to discuss your options or try our insurance verification form below to see if your insurance provider may be able to cover all or part of the cost of treatment.
+Call us today at There, an admissions navigator is available 24/7 to discuss treatment options, verify your insurance over the phone, or answer any questions you might have about treatment.
+Alternatively you can try our insurance verification form below to see if your insurance provider may be able to cover all or part of the cost of treatment.

 AAC COVID-19 Testing Overview